-If you’re looking for a way to crop your webcam or any other image in OBS Studio, then you’ve come to the right place.
+If you’re looking for a way to crop your webcam in OBS Studio (or any image), then you’ve come to the right place.

 Here’s a video guide if you’re more of a visual learner:

-There are two ways to go about cropping an image or webcam in OBS; one being faster, and the other still pretty fast but gives you more precise cropping opportunities.
+There are two ways to go about cropping the windows capture in OBS; one being faster, and the other still pretty fast but gives you more precise cropping opportunities.

 Let’s start with the fastest method: